pwein2b/TuringMachine/README.md

 # TuringMachine
-A simple implemenation of a deterministic turing machine in c++.
+A simple implementation of a deterministic turing machine in c++.
-This is meant to be an eductational project, showing how a turing machine moves around and writes on its tape.
+This is meant to be an educational project, showing how a turing machine moves around and writes on its tape.

 To use the TuringMachine, you need to do the following steps: